-- Buoyancy – Weightlessness reduces pressure placed on joints, muscles, and ligaments by removing gravitational effects on the body.
+- Buoyancy – Weightlessness reduces the pressure placed on joints, muscles, and ligaments by removing gravitational effects on the body.

 - Muscular relaxation – The warmth of the water provides a relaxing effect via reduction of nerve impulses to overactive muscles, easing painful spasms and tension.

 - Reduced pain levels – Both the warmth and immersion of the injured tissues within water stimulates skin receptors, reducing pain stimuli and discomfort by activating areas in the brain to help to “turn off” pains signals.
-The results allow patient’s to move more freely within the land.
+The results allow patients to move more freely within the land.

 - Improved circulation – The warmth of the water allows for blood vessels to dilate near the skin’s surface.
 This allows for improved blood flow around the body.
-With light – moderate exercise in water, this allows for increased circulation around the body with improved perfusion to muscles and tissues to assist in healing.
+With light-moderate exercise in water, this allows for increased circulation around the body with improved perfusion to muscles and tissues to assist in healing.

-- Decreasing swelling – The hydrostatic pressure (the force of fluid molecules pushing against your body within water) from the water improves swelling and oedema from both the surface and deeper within the joints when a limb is submerged in water.
-Reduced swelling equals reduced pressure exerted on the joints and tissues, which can reduce pain levels and discomfort for patients.
+- Decreasing swelling – The hydrostatic pressure (the force of fluid molecules pushing against your body within the water) from the water improves swelling and oedema from both the surface and deeper within the joints when a limb is submerged in water.
+Reduced swelling equals reduced the pressure exerted on the joints and tissues, which can reduce pain levels and discomfort for patients.

 - Reduced pressure on cardiovascular system – During water immersion, there is an increased blood supply to the heart.
-However as the vessels dilate there is less resistance in the circulatory system so blood pressure decreases.
+However, as the vessels dilate there is less resistance in the circulatory system so blood pressure decreases.

 - Improved muscular strength – The hydrostatic pressure within the water can act as a resistance tool when performing exercises.
 This will increase the work of the muscles, thus improving overall strength.